beetcb/repll/README.md

   - callback `Function`

-  By default, when you press enter, readline creates a new line for you. repll listens to the `shfit + enter` keypress to trigger the `onFakeLine` event, which allows you to simulate a (fake new)line feed on the current line
+  By default, when you press enter, readline creates a new line for you. repll listens to the `shfit + DownArrow` keypress to trigger the `onFakeLine` event, which allows you to simulate a (fake new) line feed on the current line

 - **onInput**(callback(key))